Make your own vacuum chuck

 Many inquiries, below are a few suggestions.

-The 'secret' to my 'FrugalVacuumChuck' is I placed the sealed bearing in the chuck which rotated and attached a flexible tube into the bearing which did not rotate and extended through the headstock then attached to a vacuum source. with this setup a outboard adapter is not needed and therefore will fit 99% of all lathes.
+The 'secret' to my 'FrugalVacuumChuck' is I placed a sealed bearing in the chuck which rotates and attached a semi-flexible tube into the bearing which does not rotate and extends through the headstock then attached to a vacuum source.
+With this setup a outboard adapter is not needed and therefore will fit 95% of all lathes.

-3/8" OD x 1/4"IDpolyethylenetubing (Home Depot, Ace Hardware) (refrigerator water supply tubing) will fit into the bearing and will carry the vacuum through the headstock.
-If the fit of bearing/tubing is loose a wrap or two of scotch tape will snug up the fit.
-Slide a 3/8"ID hose from your vacuum source.
+3/8" OD x 1/4"IDpolyethylene tubing (Home Depot, Ace Hardware) (refrigerator water supply tubing) will fit into the bearing and will carry the vacuum through the headstock.
+If the fit of the tubing into the bearing is not a force fit, a wrap or two of scotch tape will snug it up.
+3/8"ID hose from your vacuum source on the outboard side will slide onto the 3/8 poly tubing.
 In most cases you will not need hose clamps.

-Below is a link to a 4 page illustrated instructions for suggestions machining your vacuum chuck:
+Links to 4 page illustrated instructions for suggestions machining your vacuum chuck and Seal PVC to workpiece:

 VacuumChuckMachining Polyethylene 4-24-1.pdf